Welcoming and Affirming Environment

 Guiding Questions:

-What kinds of things are posted in my classroom that reflect my students’ languages, cultures, and identities?
-Are there materials that were created by my students?
-What particular attention is given to traditionally marginalized students?
+What kinds of things are included in classrooms that reflect students' languages, cultures, and identities?
+Are there materials that were created by students?
+What particular attention is given to students?

 Exploring